CESP-ExpHer/Tutorial_Genes_Human_Assembly_Liftover/README.md

 # Check data types of genes_hg19_sel
 str(genes_hg19_sel)

-# Use this section ONLY if you have "NA" data in "start" column
+# Use this section ONLY if you have "NA" data in the "start" column
-# Check for missing values in "start" column.
+# Check for missing values in the "start" column.
 If so, it then removes them
 #sum(is.na(genes_hg19_sel$start))
 #genes_hg19_sel <- genes_hg19_sel[!is.na(genes_hg19_sel$start),]
 #sum(is.na(genes_hg19_sel$start))